StephenMulingwa/Traffic-Crashes/README.md

 ### Recommendations

-Adopt the RNN Model: Since the RNN performs better, it should be the model of choice for predicting accident causes in this application.
+-Adopt the RNN Model: Since the RNN performs better, it should be the model of choice for predicting accident causes in this application.

-Optimize the RNN Model: Consider fine-tuning the hyperparameters or experimenting with more advanced architectures like LSTMs or GRUs to improve performance further.
+-Optimize the RNN Model: Consider fine-tuning the hyperparameters or experimenting with more advanced architectures like LSTMs or GRUs to improve performance further.

-Address Class Imbalance: The dataset's imbalance may affect model performance.
+-Address Class Imbalance: The dataset's imbalance may affect model performance.
 Techniques such as weighted loss functions or resampling methods should be explored.

-Enhance Features: Investigate the inclusion of additional features or the refinement of existing ones to capture more relevant patterns in the data.
+-Enhance Features: Investigate the inclusion of additional features or the refinement of existing ones to capture more relevant patterns in the data.

-Evaluate Other Models: For robustness, additional models (e.g., Gradient Boosting or Transformer-based architectures) should be explored and compared.
+-Evaluate Other Models: For robustness, additional models (e.g., Gradient Boosting or Transformer-based architectures) should be explored and compared.

-Monitor Overfitting: Pay close attention to training dynamics to ensure models generalize effectively, as evidenced by CNN overfitting in earlier epochs.
+-Monitor Overfitting: Pay close attention to training dynamics to ensure models generalize effectively, as evidenced by CNN overfitting in earlier epochs.